rantish/Getting-and-Cleaning-Data-Course-Project/README.md

 Subsetting is then done and relevant rows retained
 =====================================================================================================================
 =====================================================================================================================
-3. Uses descriptive activity names to name the activities in the data set
+3.Uses descriptive activity names to name the activities in the data set

 Here I have utilised activity_labels.txt to assign activity levels  to my final dataset onbtained from Step 2 above.
 =====================================================================================================================
 =====================================================================================================================
-3. Appropriately labels the data set with descriptive variable names.
+4.Appropriately labels the data set with descriptive variable names.

 #- prefix t  is replaced by  time
 #- Acc is replaced by Accelerometer